retrocomputacion/retrobbs/readme.md

 - PCM audio streaming: *WAV* and *MP3* files are converted to 4-bit 11520Hz PCM audio streams on the fly.
 Metadata is supported and displayed.

 - SID music streaming: SID files are converted to a stream of SID register writes.
 Only SID tunes that play once per frame (1X speed) are supported.
-This function requires the existence of the *SIDDump* executable in the system path.
+This function requires the existence of the *SIDDump* or *SIDDumpHR* executables in the system path.

 Currently included plug-ins: